-You can check out more incredible facts about earthworms.
+You can check out more incredible facts about earthworms at this link.

 The mouth is also protected from ingesting unwanted soil by a flap called a prostomium.
-The prostomium also helps the worm feel and sense where it is.
+The prostomium helps the worm feel and sense where it is.
 Some worms use this structure to grab onto vegetation and bring it into their burrow to eat.
-By the way, the worm doesn’t have teeth though it has a strong mouth full of muscles to push its food into its digestive system.
+By the way, the worm doesn’t have teeth, although it has a strong mouth full of muscles to push its food into its digestive system.

 Earthworms lack ears and eyes, but they can still sense their environment.
 They can sense light through structures called the Light cells of Hess, and receptors that can sense vibrations, touch, taste, and smell.